P53: Mutations

+Codon 72 variations

 A common human polymorphism in TP53 involves a substitution of arginine for proline at codon 72 of exon 4.
 Numerous studies have explored the relationship between this variation and cancer susceptibility, yielding mixed results.
 For instance, a 2009 meta-analysis found no association between the codon 72 polymorphism and cervical cancer risk.

 Other studies have identified possible associations between the codon 72 polymorphism and various cancers.
 A 2011 study reported that the proline variant significantly increased pancreatic cancer risk in males.
 Another study found that proline homozygosity was associated with decreased breast cancer risk in Arab women.
 Additional research suggested that TP53 codon 72 polymorphisms, in combination with MDM2 SNP309 and A2164G, may affect susceptibility and age of onset for non-oropharyngeal cancers in women.
 A separate 2011 study linked the polymorphism to an increased risk of lung cancer in a Korean population.

 However, meta-analyses published in 2011 found no significant associations between the codon 72 variant and risks of either colorectal or endometrial cancer.
 A study of a Brazilian birth cohort found an association between the arginine variant and individuals without a family history of cancer.
 Meanwhile, another study reported that individuals with the homozygous Pro/Pro genotype had a significantly increased risk of renal cell carcinoma.

 Therapeutic reactivation and gene therapy

 While increasing p53 levels might appear beneficial for treating cancer, sustained p53 activation can cause premature aging.
 A more promising approach involves restoring normal, endogenous p53 function.
 In some tumor types, this leads to regression via apoptosis or normalization of cell growth.

 The first commercial gene therapy, Gendicine, was approved in China in 2003 for head and neck squamous cell carcinoma.
 It delivers a functional copy of the TP53 gene using a modified adenovirus.

 The small-molecule inhibitor MI-63 can bind to MDM2, blocking its interaction with p53 and reactivating p53 in cancers where its function is suppressed.

+A p53 reactivator rezatapopt is in clinical trials in patients whose tumors show the common Y220C mutation of p53, and restores anti-cancer effectiveness to the mutated protein.